testsigmahq/testsigma-docs/src/pages/docs/getting-started/setup/overview.md

 ---

-##**Getting help**
+## **Getting help**

-If you face any problems or issues when installing Testsigma on any platform, reach out to us at <a href="mailto:support@testsigma.com">support@testsigma.com</a> or join our [Discord Server](https://discord.com/invite/5caWS7R6QX).
+If you face any problems or issues when installing Testsigma on any platform, reach out to us at <a href="mailto:support@testsigma.com">support@testsigma.com</a> or join our [discord derver](https://discord.com/invite/5caWS7R6QX).

   * Learn how to use, build, and extend the platform.
 Visit [documentation](https://testsigma.com/docs/)
-  * Connect with product experts on the team and in the Community on our [Discord](https://discord.com/invite/5caWS7R6QX).
+  * Connect with product experts on the team and in the Community on our [discord](https://discord.com/invite/5caWS7R6QX).
   * Troubleshooting problems?
-Report bugs as [Github issues](https://github.com/testsigmahq/testsigma/issues).
+Report bugs as [github issues](https://github.com/testsigmahq/testsigma/issues).
-  * Refer to our [FAQ](https://testsigma.com/docs/getting-started/faqs/) section for answers to commonly asked questions.
+  * Refer to our [FAQs](https://testsigma.com/docs/getting-started/faqs/) section for answers to commonly asked questions.

+---